-3D printing optics would be very advantageous for many companies due to the inherent speed and cost efficiency of the system.
-However, the one issue that makes it entirely undesirable is that of print quality, which lends itself to surface roughness.
-Many printed optics create scattering as a result of this lack of consistency.
+3D printed optics can create scattering as a result of surface roughness.
 Although, now it appears Stanford University has found a new technique that allows for the production of smoother optical components.

 “We tried a number of smoothing techniques, including flame polishing, acetone vapor polishing, spraying of polymer coatings, and mechanical polishing,” the researchers explain.
 “None of these methods create the nanometer scale smooth surfaces required for optical applications.”